 Backers will attack with bent knees and waist.
-When contact occurs, the backer with use the power in the legs by pressing with the legs and rolling the hips to destruct the block.
+When contact occurs, the backer with use the power in the legs by pressing with the legs and rolling the hips to destroy the block.
 Backers will not run around blocks; they will take them on.

 Diag.
 7 shows a good drill with which to work on block destruction (Triangle Drill).
 Backers will step toward the blocker and shed them, re-gather, step to the other blocker, and re-gather.

 Pursuit (Diag.
 8):

 We have our linebackers set up in the correct alignment to cover all gaps at the snap.
 Once the ball is snapped, the backers must attack the ball down hill and push it to the sidelines, not giving up a cutback lane (Diag.
 8).

 One way to stress this pursuit are pursuit drills with the linebackers and entire defense (Diag.
 9).

 Backers will tackle the ball-carriers when possible, chest-to-chest.